 Plastics have been found in every body of water and landscape in the world.
 Most of these plastics are microplastics smaller than a grain of rice (<5mm), which means they become part of ecosystems at every level.
 The following summarizes our research on plastics, focused on the state of pollution in Newfoundland and Labrador.

-Plastic ingestion studies
+Plastic ingestion in NL fish

 - Capelin: 0% of 350 capelin ingested plastics.
 Capelin came from commercial fishermen on east and south shores of Newfoundland during the capelin roll in 2016.
 There are no other studies of plastic ingestion in capelin to compare our study to.
 Publication forthcoming.